lowrycito/handbook/pages/study-manual-general-handbook-27-temple-ordinances-for-the-living.md

 Couples should invite only close family members and friends to a temple sealing.
 Accountable members must be endowed and have a current temple recommend to attend.

 Some members of record are not baptized due to an intellectual disability, and some are baptized but not endowed for the same reason.
-The stake president may authorize them to observe the temple sealing of their living siblings if they:
+The stake president may authorize them to observe the temple sealing of their living siblings or parents if they:

 - Are at least 18 years old.
 - Are able to remain reverent during the ceremony.